Haptx unveils haptic gloves so you can feel things in VR

 The HaptX Gloves Development Kit makes its worldwide debut October 3, 2018 at the Future of Storytelling Summit in New York City and the GeekWire Summit in Seattle.

-Haptx has 35 employees in Seattle and San Luis Obispo, California.
+Haptx has 35 employees, with offices in Seattle and San Luis Obispo, California.